 As a nonprofit organization, the Oral Cancer Foundation relies on the dedication and support of volunteers who selflessly donate their time, talent, and energy to help us achieve our mission of reducing the death rate from this disease through public awareness and early detection.
-This page will provide you with links to the OCF Regional Volunteers and related events in each of their geographic areas.
+This page will provide links to the OCF Regional Volunteers and related events in each geographic area.

-OCF conducts awareness and early detection events with dental schools, universities, hospitals and other health and patient related organizations.
+OCF conducts awareness and early detection events with dental schools, universities, hospitals, and other health and patient-related organizations.
 We also cooperate with a diverse group of private organizations that wish their club or group to be involved in contributing to charitable events.
-Groups as diverse as runners and cycling clubs, to scouting and church groups can participate to help raise awareness and the early detection of oral cancers.
-We welcome partners who share our values and desires, and who wish to make a difference in the world around them through active participation in charitable events with The Oral Cancer Foundation.
+Groups as diverse as runners and cycling clubs to scouting and church groups can participate to help raise awareness and the early detection of oral cancers.
+We welcome partners who share our values and desires and wish to make a difference in the world around them through active participation in charitable events with The Oral Cancer Foundation.

 Volunteering definitely has been a benefit for me,” says survivor Barbara Boland of Philadelphia, Penn.
 “I have this other focus.
 I can say ‘Now I have a goal: I’m going to work on improving the five-year survival rate, help people to be diagnosed earlier.’
 It helps me avoid the whole ‘Why me’ side, the depressive side.

 Boland recently rallied her family members, co-workers, colleagues and friends to raise $15,000 to give toward a walk-a-thon staged in support of the Oral Cancer Foundation.
 The Walk for Awareness, produced by another survivor, cheer coach Minnie Ashworth of Chesapeake, VA, was held there in mid-April of this year.
-Ashworth, long steeped in the spirit of volunteerism, took on the challenge of producing the walk-a-thon not only to raise money, but to raise awareness about a disease that, despite its staggering toll, flies low under the public’s health-knowledge radar.
+Long steeped in the spirit of volunteerism, Ashworth took on the challenge of producing the walk/run/screening event not only to raise money but to raise awareness about a disease that, despite its staggering toll, flies low under the public’s health-knowledge radar.
 The task was daunting: Ashworth had never produced a fund-raising event.
 But with help from her family, fellow survivors, and her doctors, Ashworth managed to stage not only the fund-raising walk, but an oral-cancer screening event as well.

 I would guess there were 80 to 100 people in attendance with all of them getting oral screenings,” Ashworth says.
 “Daniel Karakla and Trad Wadsworth, my doctors, were there to do screenings along with Dr. Betsy Hagan, associate dean for clinics at the VCU School of Dentistry.

-The doctors really extended themselves at the event, Ashworth says.
+The doctors extended themselves at the event, Ashworth says.
 “They already have my respect, but they gained it twofold when they did more than just screen for oral cancer.
-They could have come, put in a couple of hours, and gone home.
+They could have come, spent a couple of hours, and gone home.
 But they didn’t do that.
-They walked miles, they talked to the other survivors and they made an impression on everyone who was there.”
+They walked miles, talked to the other survivors, and made an impression on everyone there.”

-Ashworth, who with her husband, Stacy, has 10 children, surmises the event made a lasting impression on participants who are too young right now to appreciate the impact.
+Ashworth, who with her husband, Stacy, has ten children, surmises the event made a lasting impression on participants who are too young right now to appreciate the impact.
 During breaks in the screenings, the doctors involved did oral examinations on the young children in attendance, a group that would not normally be candidates for an oral cancer screening.
-“When I saw children as young as 8 or 9 getting screened, it hit me that these children would forever be educated on oral health, meaning they stand a better chance of catching an oral cancer in the early, very curable stages,” Ashworth says.
-“Knowing that made me feel like we had made a difference, which was the goal of the day—to bring awareness others.”
+“When I saw children as young as 8 or 9 getting screened, it hit me that these children would forever be educated on oral health, meaning they stand a better chance of catching oral cancer in the early, very curable stages,” Ashworth sa